ibexa/documentation-developer/docs/guide/search.md

 eZ Platform exposes a very powerful Search API, allowing both full-text search and querying the content Repository using several built-in Search Criteria and Sort Clauses.
 These are supported across different search engines, allowing you to plug in another search engine without changing your code.

-Currently three search engines exist in their own eZ Platform Bundles:
+Currently two search engines exist in their own eZ Platform Bundles:

 1. [Legacy search engine](search_engines.md#legacy-search-engine-bundle), a database-powered search engine for basic needs.
 1. [Solr](solr.md), an integration providing better overall performance, much better scalability and support for more advanced search capabilities **(recommended)**
-1. [ElasticSearch](search_engines.md#elasticsearch-bundle), similar to Solr integration, currently not under active development *(experimental, not supported)*

 ## Search Criteria and Sort Clauses